SharadaSrinivasan/sharsrinivasan-website/content/talk/isoc-ny-2018.md

 event: IGF USA On the Road
 event_url:
 location: New York
-summary: Sharada Srinivasan presented on 1 World Connected at the ISOC-NY chapter's IGF-USA On the Road event in New York.
+summary: Presented on 1 World Connected at the ISOC-NY chapter's IGF-USA On the Road event in New York.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.